edawson/rkmh/README.md

 June 2016

 ### What is it
-rkmh performs identification and alignment-free variant calling on long reads using MinHash (as implemented in [Mash](https://github.com/marbl/Mash)).
+rkmh performs identification of *individual long reads* and alignment-free variant calling using MinHash (as implemented in [Mash](https://github.com/marbl/Mash)).